myatktun/myatktun.github.io/_sources/C.rst

 * compilers do not care about how the program looks, but proper indentation and spacing are critical for readability
-    * write only one statement per line
-    * use blanks around operators to clarify grouping
+* write only one statement per line, use blanks around operators to clarify grouping
 * always indent statements controlled by the loop by one tab stop or four spaces
 * pick a style and use it consistently

 Arithmetic
 ----------